Roberta (Bobbie) Batley

 William R. Biviano

 William R. Biviano is principal of Biviano Law Firm in Warren, Ohio.
 Bill is a 1974 graduate of Capital University Law School in Columbus, Ohio.
-Thirty years ago Bill limited his practice to matrimonial law.
+Thirty years ago, he limited his practice to matrimonial law.

 Bill is a Certified Family Relations Law Specialist in the State of Ohio and a Fellow of the American Academy of Matrimonial Lawyers and International Academy of Matrimonial Lawyers.